VilledeMontreal/workit/packages/workit-camunda/README.md

 ```

 ### Open-telemetry
-WorkIt will integrate Open-telemetry in order to provide instrumentations to developers.
-In the meantime, we use [Opencensus](https://github.com/census-instrumentation/opencensus-node).
-By default, we bound a `NoopTracer` but you can provide your own and it must extend [CoreTracer class](https://github.com/census-instrumentation/opencensus-node/blob/master/packages/opencensus-core/src/trace/model/tracer.ts).We strongly recommand to use this kind of pattern in your task: [Domain Probe pattern](https://martinfowler.com/articles/domain-oriented-observability.html#DomainProbesEnableCleanerMore-focusedTests).
+By default, we bound a `NoopTracer` but you can provide your own and it must extend [Tracer class](https://github.com/open-telemetry/opentelemetry-js/blob/master/packages/opentelemetry-types/src/trace/tracer.ts#L29).We strongly recommand to use this kind of pattern in your task: [Domain Probe pattern](https://martinfowler.com/articles/domain-oriented-observability.html#DomainProbesEnableCleanerMore-focusedTests).
 But here an example:

 ```javascript
 // Simply bind your custom tracer object like this